nytimes/kyt/cli/README.md

 ### lint
 The `lint` command lints all files in the src directory using eslint.
-During setup, an ESLint config is copied into the root of your repo.
+During setup, an `.eslintrc` is copied into the root of your repo.
 You can add or update any rules from this file.

 kyt's ESLint config extends [Airbnb](https://github.com/airbnb/javascript)